Chris Rock takes to comedy mic, still processing Oscar slap

-BOSTON (AP) — Comedian Chris Rock returned to the stage Wednesday for the first time since being slapped by Will Smith at the Oscars, receiving rapturous applause from a Boston audience.
+BOSTON (AP) — Comedian Chris Rock, returning to the stage Wednesday for the first time since being slapped by Will Smith at the Oscars, received several standing ovations at a soldout show in Boston before he even told one joke.

-Rock only briefly addressed the slap, saying he was “still kind of processing what happened" Sunday and never mentioning Smith by name.
+But Rock only briefly addressed the slap, saying he was “still kind of processing what happened" Sunday.
+He never mentioned Smith nor his wife by name.

-“Other than the weird thing, life is pretty good,” Rock said at one point mid-way through his act.
-The nighttime performance in Boston came just three days after Smith struck the comedian for making a joke about his wife, Jada Pinkett Smith.
+“Other than the weird thing, life is pretty good,” Rock said at one point midway through his first of two sets.
+The nighttime performances in Boston came just three days after Smith struck the comedian for making a joke about his wife, Jada Pinkett Smith.

 Rock wore all white for his performance and seemed to be almost embarrassed by the multiple standing ovations he received.
 As the applause carried on for minutes — with fans yelling “I love you, Chris!” — the comedian appeared to be getting emotional, a guest seated near the stage told The Associated Press.